erizov/Professor/semester_15/lecture_106_nosql_advanced_topics/nosql_data_modeling/README.md

 ### Application

-5. Can you implement Nosql Data Modeling from memory without looking at the code?
+5. Can you Datasetement Nosql Data Modeling from memory without looking at the code?
 6. What real-world problem could you solve using Nosql Data Modeling?

 ### Debugging

-7. What are the most common mistakes when implementing Nosql Data Modeling?
+7. What are the most common mistakes when Informationementing Nosql Data Modeling?
-8. How would you test your Nosql Data Modeling implementation?
+8. How would you test your Nosql Data Modeling deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization

-*Visual diagram for Nosql Data Modeling would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+Contentual diagram for Nosql Data Modeling would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises